Donna Mills: Early life

-Mills was born Donna Jean Miller in Chicago, to Bernice (née Lantz), a housewife, and Ambrose, a computer analyst for Union Oil.
+Mills was born Donna Jean Miller in Chicago on December 11, 1940, to Bernice (née Lantz), a housewife, and Ambrose, a computer analyst for Union Oil.
 She has one brother, Donald, who is 10 years her senior.
 Raised in Norwood Park, Mills attended Garvy Elementary School and Taft High School; one of her classmates was Jim Jacobs, co-creator of Grease, who based the character of Sandy on her.

 Mills attended the University of Illinois Urbana-Champaign where she was a member of Delta Gamma sorority.
 She completed one year of course work, then left to pursue a dancing career, gaining some stage experience in summer stock productions.
 Her first professional acting role was in a production of Come Blow Your Horn at the Drury Lane Theater in Chicago.
 She later was cast in a touring production of My Fair Lady, which brought her to New York City.
 Before she got a job on TV, Mills supported herself as a secretary at Popular Mechanics magazine.

 Mills' parents retired to Florida, while her brother makes his home in Colorado.